Swim Instructor

 Do swim teachers need to have insurance?
 Or is that covered by the pool you work for?

-Asked by ilovesushi over 9 years ago
+Asked by ilovesushi almost 10 years ago

 If you're operating your own swim school or holding lessons at your home, yes, you definitely need your own insurance.
 (Wouldn't hurt to be bonded either.)
 In regard to the second question though, I would hope that you're covered by the pool or company that you work for; but, it's a tad bit of a gray area because of how things "can" happen and how much damage could potentially occur -- that's "if" you want to look at all of the ginormous "what if's".